pulp-platform/pulp-detector/gap8_app/README.md

 To  visualize the detections being performed by the drone you need first to connect to the Bitcraze AI-deck example wi-fi network.

-The script requires the gi package which can be installed following this [GUIDE](https://pygobject.readthedocs.io/en/latest/getting_started.html#ubuntu-getting-started)
+The script requires the gi package, which can be installed following this [GUIDE](https://pygobject.readthedocs.io/en/latest/getting_started.html#ubuntu-getting-started)

  Then you need to run the viewer_custom.py with :
 ```python viewer_custom.py ```